 This procedure requires a slightly longer initial appointment but saves both time and money as a second appointment to place the crown is no longer required.
 This savings in both time and lab costs allow us to pass those savings directly back to our patients.
 This service provides not only a significant time and expense savings but the precision of the digital imaging technology results in a restoration with the highest degree of accuracy in design and fit.

 Our patients' typical response is that they are very impressed with how much easier the experience was in comparison to prior traditional crown procedures.

-For more information, we welcome you to call or visit us at Two Rivers Dentistry in McCall, Grangeville or Lewiston soon!
+For more information, we welcome you to call or visit us at Two Rivers Dentistry in Grangeville or McCall, ID soon!